Teaching With Heart Practices

 As teachers we often are very serious, focusing on the class material and leaving little space for fun and enjoyment.
 Bringing some levity to class helps lighten the atmosphere.
 For holidays, such as Halloween, invite students to come to class dressed up, and if you are adventurous you can dress up yourself too.
 Bring treats to class.
 Celebrate birthdays by leading the class in song, or bring cake once a semester for all the students who had their birthday in that semester.

-Help students mix and get to know each other (and you)
+Help students mix and get to know each other

-Before class, students are often sitting in isolation as they browse their electronic devices, and the chatter that characterizes a lively group of students is absent.
+Classmate BingoBefore class, students are often sitting in isolation as they browse their electronic devices, and the chatter that characterizes a lively group of students is absent.
 Students feel more at home in the classroom if they know each other and discover common ground.
 This also helps them collaborate better.
 Group work helps students to get to know each other, especially if you ask them to introduce themselves to students they don’t know yet.
 Or you can ask students to turn to their neighbor and share one interesting aspect of their life.
 You can set a little time apart for classmate bingo where students mill around and enter the name of a student who fits into each square of the bingo card.
-If you are adventurous you can make bingo cards that are more daring.
+There is a web tool for creating bingo cards, or you can make them yourself.
 With these activities, pay in particular attention to introverted students since they need more time to be drawn out.
 Encouraging personal sharing in small groups helps these students.
 And don’t forget to participate yourself in these activities, students want to know you too!

 Help students navigate the system